Priya4132/Priya4132/README.md

 Hi there, I'm Priya! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer dedicated to building intuitive and engaging web applications.
-I love working with modern web technologies and continuously exploring new tools and frameworks.
+I love working with modern web technologies and continuously exploring new tools and frameworks.Skilled in HTML, CSS, JavaScript, React.js and Redux with expertise in UI frameworks like Chakra UI.

 🚀 About Me

 🔭 Currently working on Primacart, an e-commerce platform.

-🌱 Learning and exploring React.js, Node.js, and MongoDB.
+🌱 Learning and exploring React.js, Node.js, Redux and Chakra UI.

 💬 Ask me about ...HTML|CSS|JavaScript